jSieber7/jSieber7.github.io/_posts/2018-4-14-Visualization-tools-for-presentations.md

 <a href="https://www.javascript.com/"><img src="https://i.imgur.com/hR3vzAQ.png" title="JavaScript" /></a>

 The reigning king of web visualization.
 Through JavaScript and D3, one of a kind visualizations can be created in an open source environment.
-JavaScript has an incredible amount of libraries that can be utilized in order to get the right visual
+JavaScript has an incredible amount of libraries that can be utilized in order to get the right interactive visual for your specific need.
+There is no more utilized tool across professional visuals.

-Whenever you see an interactive visual

 ## __Pros__